 - Secure Debate

 - Simple academic project for showing how to create a secure multi-chat client-server application with PKI mutual authentication.

 - R. Vaisenberg, A. Della Motta, S. Mehrotra, D. Ramanan.
 "Scheduling Sensors for Monitoring Sentient Spaces using an Approximate POMDP Policy" Pervasive and Mobile Computing (PMC).
 Nov 2013.

 - Study and explanation of OAEP (RSA Optimal Asymmetric Encryption Padding)

 - A study about the paper: Cost-Based Variable-Length-Gram Selection for String Collections to Support Approximate Queries Efficiently (Xiaochun Yang, Bin Wang, Chen Li).
 I explain it for a non-technical audience.

 Besides playing soccer and playing the guitar in a rock-band (one of the most amazing and intense experiences of my life), I have always had a strong passion for science.
-That's why I attended the Liceo A. Righi in Cesena, a course of studies with strong emphasis on sciences, graduating in July 2004 (100/100).
-Thanks to my teachers, now I love physics and I had the chance to get closer to philosophy - even if not as much as I would have liked.
+That's why I attended the Liceo A. Righi in Cesena, a course of studies with a strong emphasis on the sciences, graduating in July 2004 (100/100).
+Thanks to my teachers, I now love physics and I had the chance to get closer to philosophy - even if not as much as I would have liked.

 I was lucky enough to be exposed to computers and technology since I was a child, and my dad and mom fostered my curiosity.
 Following that passion, I graduated with honors in 2010 in computer engineering (MS) at the University of Bologna.
 I prepared my master thesis at the University of California, Irvine (UCI).